The Importance of the FOGO Program in New South Wales

 Security of waste bins, especially in communal or high-traffic areas, is crucial.
 The S-Pass Digital Lock system provides:

-Controlled Access: Ensuring that only authorized individuals can deposit waste, reducing contamination risks.
+Controlled Access: Ensuring only authorized individuals can deposit waste reduces contamination risks.

-Usage Monitoring: Recording access events to monitor usage patterns and identify potential issues.
+Usage Monitoring: Recording access events to monitor usage patterns helps identify potential issues.

 Enhanced Security: Protecting against unauthorized use or tampering of waste bins.